OcasoProtal/filestatus/README.md

 For the modification time the following rule applies: If the modification date is the same as the actual date, the modification time is shown.
 Otherwise the modification date is shown.

+You can click on the extension in the satus bar to force an update.

 Some examples:

 * File size and modification time.
 The file was modified today, so showing modifcation time